-Comma + conjunction: I wanted to go to my friend's house, but my parents said I could not go. (both sides are independent clauses, and if you ignore the comma and joining conjunction, each related idea can stand alone.)
+Comma + conjunction: I wanted to go to my friend's house, but my parents said I could not go.

 Semicolon: I wanted to go to my friend's house; my parents said I could not go.
 (Both sides are independent clauses and can stand alone.)

-Dash: I wanted to go to my friend's house-I had to stay home and do my chores!
+Dash: I wanted to go to my friend's house - my parents said I had to do my chores.
 (Both sides are independent clauses and can stand alone.)